-One such patient, Michael, struggled with managing his diabetes when he was diagnosed at age 40.
+One such patient, Steve, struggled with managing his diabetes when he was diagnosed at age 40.
 After failing to see results from other treatment plans, and with a desire to take control of his health, he became a part of this remote monitoring pilot.

-When Michael was diagnosed with Type II diabetes at age 40, like his father, uncle, and grandfather before him, he was struggling to manage his weight and overall health.
+When Steve was diagnosed with Type II diabetes at age 40, like his father, uncle, and grandfather before him, he was struggling to manage his weight and overall health.

-After his diagnosis, Michael continued to struggle.
+After his diagnosis, Steve continued to struggle.
 He struggled to maintain a healthy weight despite working out and leading an active lifestyle; he struggled with his a1c levels despite a managed diet and nutrition program; he struggled to feel in control of his condition and overall health.

-Because of this, Michael required frequent office visits with his endocrinologist.
+Because of this, Steve required frequent office visits with his endocrinologist.
 He was dedicated to getting better; so much so, that he would fax a copy of his glucose readings – which he kept in an excel file – to his doctor ahead of each visit.
-But, with no clinical protocol or system in place to manage Michael’s data, the endocrinologist would promptly disregard Michael’s readings.
+But, with no clinical protocol or system in place to manage Steve’s data, the endocrinologist would promptly disregard Michael’s readings.

-This led Michael to seek treatment with Sutter Health and to join this particular program of care.
-Because this program, unlike any Michael had been a part of before, leveraged his everyday data to manage his everyday condition.
+This led Steve to join this particular program of care.
+Because this program, unlike any Steve had been a part of before, leveraged his everyday data to manage his everyday condition.